-In addition to a conference booklet (that lists the activities of the entire conference), HAPS also provides a conference smartphone app (free download for iOS and Android operating systems, including tablets).
+In addition to a conference booklet (that lists the activities of the entire conference), HAPS also provides a smartphone Conference App (free download for iOS and Android operating systems, including tablets).
 The conference app lists all talks and activities, has a running ticker of the HAPS twitter feed, and provides live updates during the conference itself.

-UPDATE SPEAKERS PORTION OF THE CONFERENCE
+UPDATE SEMINAR SPEAKERS PORTION OF THE CONFERENCE (Saturday-Monday)

 Sunday night is typically left open for members to plan their own activities, or to just get some rest after a full day of activities.
 If you are not sure what to do, ask a board member or steering committee member - they will be wearing HAPS logos to make them easy to spot.
 We are all here to help!

-WORKSHOPS PORTION OF THE CONFERENCE
+WORKSHOPS PORTION OF THE CONFERENCE (Tuesday-Wednesday)

 HAPS has traditionally referred to all presentations that occur on Tuesday and Wednesday as "workshops” and this tradition continues today regardless of the format of the presentation.
 Some presentations are traditional speaker-with-a-powerpoint type presentations, while others may be held in a lab and have participants act as ‘students.’
 Regardless of the format, all workshops are designed to be interactive, informative, and engaging.
 No boring sessions where the participants are supposed to be quiet and just listen here!
 Instead, prepare to talk with fellow educators, practice an innovative teaching and learning technique, or get your hands dirty in one of the lab sessions.